fairlington/fairlington/content/posts/2019-11-19 Fairlington Ornament/index.md

 ---
 title: Fairlington Ornament
-summary: Fairlington ornament is available for sale.
+summary: The Fairlington ornament is available for sale.
 slug: ornament
 date: 2019-11-19T07:00:00-05:00
 ---